iterative/dvc.org/content/docs/dvclive/api-reference/live/index.md

 <admon type="tip">

-If you have custom DVC configuration of metrics, plots, and parameters in your own `dvc.yaml` file, set `dvcyaml=False` to avoid duplication.
+If you are already tracking DVCLive metrics, plots, and parameters in your own `dvc.yaml` file, set `dvcyaml=False` to avoid duplication.

 </admon>